/

 4. Add one row for each channel you would like to define.
 For example, you can add rows labeled Paid, Organic, Referral, and Direct to create a high-level channel definition.

-5. Fill in the values for each row.
-Each cell must evaluate to True for an event to be classified to that channel.
+5. Fill the values for each row.
+Each cell must evaluate to True for an event to classify to that channel.

 If a channel could be defined as row A OR row B, you can add one row for A and one row for B, and then set the channel name to be the same for both rows.

 6. Click Save.
-Channels will be denoted in property drop downs under the Channels category.
+Amplitude labels channels in property dropdowns under the Channels category.

 Compare metrics between channels with Data Tables